Save (goaltender): Types of saves

+Association football

-In association football, a goalkeeper who does not concede any goals during a match is said to have "kept" a clean sheet.
-In certain competitions awards (such as the Premier League Golden Glove and the Football League Golden Glove) are given for the player who keeps the most clean sheets during the season or the tournament.
+In association football, a goalkeeper is distinguished by the pair of keeper's gloves they wear.
+The gloves are used to handle the ball and make saves, as the goalkeeper is the only player on the pitch allowed to handle the ball with their hands, and only in the penalty area (around the net).
+A goalkeeper who does not concede any goals during a match is said to have "kept" a clean sheet.
+In certain competitions, awards, such as the Premier League Golden Glove, are given for the player who keeps the most clean sheets during the season or the tournament.